 You can sometimes lift the cap off by using your nails, but if you are struggling, you can use a Stanley knife to carefully lift the button and a small, flat-head screwdriver to finish prying it out.
 If you’re not careful you may damage the cap, but replacements can be found easily at most plumbing and hardware stores.

 3. Remove the Grub Screw & Handle

 Sometimes a build-up of calcium carbonate, commonly known as limescale, can cause the mixer handle to stick to the base.
-If you are finding that limescale is preventing you from removing your mixer handle, soak your mixer in a half water, half vinegar combination.
+If you are finding that the limescale is preventing you from removing your mixer handle, soak your mixer in a half-water, half-vinegar combination.
 After about 20 minutes of soaking, you should be able to remove your mixer handle.